MetaMask/metamask-docs/docs/guide/snaps-development-guide.md

 While the errors you get from SES may seem scary, they're usually not that hard to fix.
 The actual file, function, and variable names in the `mm-snap eval` error stack trace may not make a lot of sense to you, but the line numbers should correspond to your snap bundle file.
 In this way, you can identify if the error is due to your code or one of your dependencies.
-If the problem is in a dependency, you can try a different version or to fix the issue locally by using tools such as [`patch-package`](https://npmjs.com/package/patch-package) or modifying the snap bundle file directly.
+If the problem is in a dependency, you can try a different version or to fix the issue locally by using tools such as [`patch-package`](https://npmjs.com/package/patch-package) or by modifying the snap bundle file directly.

 ::: tip Patching Dependencies
 You can read more about patching dependencies [here](./snaps-patching-dependencies.html)